Get

 Conclusion

 It’s interesting to consider the wide variety of coat patterns and colors that a Goldendoodle can have.
-Their coats can also be straight, wavy, or curly, so each Goldendoodle’s appearance can be quite distinct.
-But underneath all of that fur and regardless of the color, the most important thing is that they are in good health and are well-adjusted.
+Their coats can also be straight, wavy, or curly, so each Goldendoodle’s coat is distinct.
+But underneath all the fur, regardless of the color, the most important thing is that they are in good health and are well-adjusted.
 So, the moral of the story is that the color of the dog doesn’t matter, but what they bring to you and your family does.

 See also: